Künstlersekretariat - Astrid Schoerke

 “Already after the first piece the Cuarteto SolTango had won over the audience.
 Completely.
 The spark was ignited as soon as the four had started.
 Because with this quartet everything was right.
 Four outstanding soloists merged into a unit that harmonized perfectly.”

-Since it was founded in 2008, the quartet was invited to perform repeatedly at the music festivals of Schleswig-Holstein and Oberstdorf and launched their musical brand at outstanding classical venues.
-The four have played at a number of international festivals – most recently at the innovative Grachtenfestival in Amsterdam, the Heidelberg Spring and the Studio Concert series at Bavarian Radio in Munich.
+Since it was founded in 2008, the quartet has been invited to perform repeatedly at the music festivals of Schleswig-Holstein and Oberstdorf and launched their musical brand at outstanding classical venues.
+The four have played at several international festivals – most recently at the innovative Grachtenfestival in Amsterdam, the Heidelberg Spring, the Risør Chamber Music Festival and the Studio Concert series at Bavarian Radio in Munich.

 SolTango performed live on stage during the International Tango Festival Dusseldorf and the Ghent Festival of Flanders.
 The four virtuosos have been celebrated by dancers at international tango festivals in Hamburg, Oldenburg and Leipzig.

 Profound instrumental skills paired with a common curiosity to explore different genres unite the four musicians of the Cuarteto SolTango.
-Its initiator Martin Klett is known as an international prize-winner and a pianist with many faces, who teaches at the conservatoires of Leipzig and Detmold today.
-The dutch cellist Karel Bredenhorst, also a founding member, performs not just as a versatile chamber musician, but also in experimental crossover projects.
+Its initiator Martin Klett is known as an international prize-winner and a pianist and harpsichordist with many faces.
+After positions in Leipzig, Detmold and Karlsruhe, he now teaches as a lecturer at the University of Music in Hannover.
+The Dutch cellist Karel Bredenhorst, also a founding member, performs not just as a versatile chamber musician, but also in experimental crossover projects.
 Violinist Thomas Reif has been appointed concertmaster of the Bavarian Radio Symphony Orchestra at the age of 26, after receiving numerous international awards.
 The bandoneon is played by the Norwegian Andreas Rokseth, who has graduated as the best bandoneonist in the history of the Codarts University Rotterdam and who has thrilled the Argentine audience at the Buenos Aires Festival y Mundial with his Duo Julie & Andreas (Harp & Bandoneon).

 Daniela Koch | Flute